ray-project/ray/release/kubernetes_manual_tests/README.md

 # ray-k8s-tests

+These tests are not automated and must be run manually for each release.
+If you have issues running them, harass the code owner(s) for OSS Kubernetes support.

 How to run
 1. Configure kubectl and Helm 3 to access a K8s cluster.
 2. `git checkout releases/<release version>`